nickreich/statsTeachR/README.md

 # How do I use a module in my class?

-# How can I contribute a module to teachr?
+# How can I contribute a module to statsteachr?

 # What format does a module need to be in?